Information for AuthorsBACKGROUND AND SCOPE OF THE JOURNAL

 In some instances (often when the authors themselves have no interests to declare) it may be helpful to readers as background information to give brief details of organizations that do have an interest but do not appear elsewhere in the article, for example ‘Fantastazole is owned by Wonder Pharmaceuticals’.

 We will energetically pursue accusations of misconduct directed at authors, Editors or referees and have a number of sanctions at our disposal including the option to inform employers about accusations and ask them to mount their own internal investigations.
 Accusations should not be made lightly or in the absence of the likelihood of supporting evidence being obtainable.
 The Journal may take the view that accusations are malicious if supporting evidence cannot be found and may direct sanctions against accusers in such cases.
-Any accusation of misconduct should be addressed to the Editor-in-Chief (unless it involves the Editor-in-Chief, in which case it should be directed to the Chairman of the Advisory Board).
+Any accusation of misconduct should be addressed to the Editor-in-Chief (unless it involves the Editor-in-Chief, in which case it should be directed to the President of BSAC).
 JAC is a member of COPE and will follow its guidelines on the handling of investigations into research misconduct.

 Clinical trials/Randomized controlled trials